Hackers News Hackers News

 Jennifer sherman

-The clip, shared by researcher @tanuki42_ on X, has since drawn significant attention from security professionals and hiring managers across the crypto and decentralized finance (DeFi) space sectors that have been disproportionately targeted by Pyongyang-linked hacking groups such as Lazarus Group and TraderTraitor.
+The clip, initially shared on X by researcher @tanuki42_, has rapidly gained traction among security professionals and hiring managers.
+Its impact is particularly notable within the crypto and decentralized finance (DeFi) sectors, industries frequently targeted by Pyongyang-linked hacking groups such as Lazarus Group and TraderTraitor.

 Here is a video of a North Korean IT worker being stopped dead in their tracks upon being required to insult Kim Jong Un.